THE STONES

 VERDITE

 This uniquely beautiful semi-precious emerald green stone is one of the oldest exposed rocks on the surface of the earth.
 It was used by the tribesmen in Southern Africa for jewellery and carvings.
 Witch doctors would also use it to make preparations from the powdered stone which is believed to increase fertility.
 It is made up mostly of darker shades of green, with striations highlighting changing patterns within the rock of colours ranging from golden browns to rich emerald greens and blues.
 Found only in South Africa and Zimbabwe, Verdite is a relatively soft stone.
 Zimbabwean Verdite, however, is unique in containing inclusions of ruby corundum, the second hardest mineral on earth next to diamond - between 7.0 and 9.0 on the Mohs Hardness Scale.
 The ruby corundum also gives the stone its semi-precious status, corundum being part of the makeup of ruby and sapphire.
-Ruby Verdite, or Green Gold as it is often referred to as, was declared a semi-precious stone by the British Geological Society around 1985.
-Only very experienced sculptors are able to work with the difficulties of carving in this hard and variegated medium to bring out its amazing beauty.
+Ruby Verdite, or Green Gold as it is often referred to, was declared a semi-precious stone by the British Geological Society around 1985.
+Only very experienced sculptors are able to work with the difficulties of carving this hard and variegated medium to bring out its amazing beauty.
 The value of works by experienced carvers in this rare stone will grow, as it continues to become more difficult to find.

 AQUAPRASE